yt-project/yt/doc/source/reference/command-line.rst

 This subcommand starts an interactive process of creating an account on the `yt hub <https://hub.yt/>`__.
 Please note that the yt Hub also supports multiple OAuth providers such as Google, Bitbucket and GitHub for authentication.
-See :ref:`sharing-data` for more information.
+See :ref:`hub-APIkey` for more information.

 start
 +++++